garciaev/PredictingSolarEnergy/README.md

 ```
 * OUTDIR is the user-specified name of the directory for the output files
 * MODELNUM is the global weather forecast model to use (integer ``0``-``10``)
 * NUM is the number of grid points over which to spatially average a global weather forecast model.
+Set to ``7``for best results.
 * DEBUG is for debugging, always set to ``0`` (``1`` for debug).
 * METH is a string: ``avg`` for a straightforward spatial average of the forecast models;  ``use4`` for no averaging; and ``wavg`` for using a spatial average weighted by the distance from each weather model grid point to each Mesonet weather station in Oklahoma.
 * NUMRAND is the integer number of times to run XGBoost at different random states.